All around the world, postal services are successfully reinventing themselves to better meet the needs of their citizens in the 21st century.

 In addition to helping seniors, elder check-ins could bring peace of mind to loved ones and relatives who don’t live nearby.
-Japan, France, Belgium, Denmark and Germany currently offer effective and successful senior check-in services through their national postal services.
+Japan, France and Jersey in the Channel Islands currently offer effective and successful senior check-in services through their national postal services.

 Despite a decade of promises, high-speed internet expansion in Canada has been painfully slow.
 Today, 3.4 million Canadians still don’t have access to high-speed internet in their communities.
 Rural and remote residents are paying outrageously high prices for slow internet with low data caps.
 Many pay as much as $100 per month for a 1 Mbps connection.